yanns/octopress/source/_posts/2014-03-15-server-side-rendering-for-javascript-reactjs-framework.markdown

 ### Welcome back to server side rendering

 Another option is to pre-render the HTML on the server side and to serve a completely ready HTML to the browser.
-That seems quite contradictary to the essence of JavaScript applications, but it is an interesting way.
+That seems quite contradictory to the essence of JavaScript applications, but it is an interesting way.

 Form example, React can render a UI component without any browser with [React.renderComponentToString](http://facebook.github.io/react/docs/top-level-api.html#react.rendercomponenttostring).